Archduchess Adelheid of Austria: Early years

 On 9 March 1922, Adelheid was with her brother Otto and father when he went into town to buy toys for Carl Ludwig’s birthday.
 On the way back, they were enveloped by chill mists; due to this, her father caught a cold that later developed into pneumonia, from which he died on 1 April.

 Later life

 In December 1933 she became the first member of her family to set foot in Vienna since the establishment of the republic, when she arrived by train from Budapest.
 Adelheid attended the University of Louvain and gained a doctorate in 1938.
 During World War II she emigrated with most of her family to the United States to escape the Nazis; she would later return to Europe.

-On 2 October 1971, Adelheid died unmarried and childless in Pöcking, Bavaria, aged 57.
-She is currently buried in the Tulfes Friedhof.
+On 2 October 1971, Adelheid died in Pöcking, Bavaria, aged 57.
+She never married and did not have children.
+She is buried in the Tulfes Cemetery.